-Edible images are quite a life saver when you need to decorate a themed cake but pressed for time.
-In my case, I used edible image not because of time factor, but simply because it was the request of the birthday boy.
+Edible images are quite a lifesaver when you need to decorate a themed cake but pressed for time.
+In my case, I used edible images, not because of the time factor, but simply because it was the request of the birthday boy.

 These were the main supplies I used to make this Ben 10 birthday cake:

-- Cake - I baked a rectangle cake measuring 13 inches by 11 inches and I used my family favourite butter pound cake recipe.
+- Cake – I baked a rectangle cake measuring 13 inches by 11 inches and I used my family’s favorite butter pound cake recipe.

 - Fondant – The fondant I used on this cake was only for the wordings.
 I used my handmade fondant and tinted it in yellow (I used Wilton Golden Yellow color).

-- Edible image - Like I mentioned earlier, the edible images I used on this cake were store bought.
-All 3 images were printed on one sheet and all I had to do was cut them out following the outlines.
+- Edible image – Like I mentioned earlier, the edible images I used on this cake were store-bought.
+All 3 images were printed on one sheet.
+All I had to do was cut them out following the outlines.

-- Piping tip - I used only one piping tip fo the entire cake decoration and that is the star tip.
+- Piping tip – I used only one tip for the entire cake decoration and that is the star tip.

-- Piping bags - I used 2 piping bags to be exact, one for the light green icing, and the other for the darker green icing.
-And the piping bags were disposable ones.
-I always prefer disposable piping bags when working with buttercream.
-They save me all the time and hassle of having to washing the grease off the bags.
+- Disposable piping bags – I used 2 bags to be exact.
+One for the light green icing, and the other for the darker green icing.
+And these were disposable ones.
+I always prefer disposable bags when working with buttercream.
+They save me all the time and hassle of having to wash the grease off the bags.